Fire-Dragon-DoL/imp/README.md

 The choice of using a gem is to ease the experience of the developers that are going to review the challenge.
-They will be able to easily execute the software with an executable file provided with the gem: `imp`, providing a better developer experience.
+They will be able to easily execute the software with an executable file provided with the gem: `imp`, offering a better developer experience.

 ### Useful Objects